Did you know that many internships lead to job offers? Did you know that the department of Communication has an internship program?

 Internship Program Requirements

-It is suggested that students interested in internships consult with the Career Services Office,
+It is suggested that students interested in internships consult with the Career Center,

 Library-Student-Faculty Building, Room 132, before proceeding.
 It is possible that you may be eligible for an internship that is already available (communication internship must be located by the student).
 Please note that most communication internships are located by the student.